 Great thanks and gratitude is given to the officers who served and trained OC 1-66, particularly 51st Company officers and cadre: Capt.
 George P. Cady (Commanding Officer), Lieutenant James T. Curry (Senior Tactical Officer), Lieutenant James D. Stotts (1st Platoon Tactical Officer), Lieutenant Daniel T. Cerone ( 2nd Platoon Tactical Officer), Lieutenant Bobby C. Chapman (3rd Platoon Tactical Officer), Lieutenant Thomas E. Stephens (4th Platoon Tactical Officer), Lieutenant Ramon T. Pulliam (5th Platoon Tactical Officer), Lieutenant Ronald V. Putnam (6th Platoon Tactical Officer, and the 51st Company’s First Sergeant, Master Sergeant James E. Strickland.

 Special thanks is given to the following OC 1-66 classmates and friends for their assistance and service in the creation of this web site:

 * Dan Peck (OC 1-66, 5th Platoon) for gathering and organizing a vast amount of OC 1-66 member biographies and photos, and publishing that material in the fine “Class Biographies” distributed at the OCS Reunion of April, 2010.
 Without his very substantial work, and the Word files he provided to the Webmaster, this website would not have been possible.

 * OC 1-66 classmates and former 51st Company cadre for their input, statistics, photo provision and platoon member identification, including: George Cady, Dan Cerone, Tom Evans, Jerry Fry, Cliff Gehrt, Jack Paul, Al Rossow and Rick Stetson.

 * Troy Lightfield (Friend of OC 1-66) and his company “Totem Web Solutions” http://www.totemwebsolutions.com/ for excellent website guidance to the Webmaster and conversion of individual classmate portraits into suitable web page images.
 This website would not have been possible without Troy’s in-depth knowledge of WordPress and his unstinting and timely assistance in this site’s completion.

-* Bob Gaylord (OC 1-66, 2nd Platoon) Webmaster for his work in planning, coordinating, researching, editing and publishing this website, and to his wife Kate for “Holding Down the Fort” during this process.
+* Bob Gaylord (OC 1-66, 2nd Platoon) Webmaster for work in planning, coordinating, researching, editing and publishing this website.